VeselaHouba/ansible-role-zammad/README.md

 - `zammad_custom_image`: - You can override default Zammad image here.
 - `zammad_elastic_memory: 2048m` - Memory limit for Elasticsearch
 - `zammad_version: 4.1.0-6` - Will replace version in `.env` file
+- `letsencrypt_email`: Contact e-mail used for Let'sEncrypt notifications

 ### Optional proxy & other variables
 - `letsencrypt_deploy: true` - Do you wish to register let'sencrypt?
 Will work only when DNS is setup properly.
 Default `true`